ThatStella7922/make_and_flash_logo/README.md

   - Example image included

 ### Usage
-Download the latest version from [Releases](https://github.com/ThatsNiceGuy/make_and_flash_logo/releases), then unzip it and open the INSTRUCTION inside.
-It contains plenty of info.
+1. Download the latest version from [Releases](https://github.com/ThatsNiceGuy/make_and_flash_logo/releases) and unzip it

-TLDR (but please do read the INSTRUCTION):
-- (Optional) Throw your logo.png into the folder
+2. **(Optional)** Place your `logo.png` inside the folder, same place where the scripts are.\
+<sub>If you don't do this, you will be asked for the file path in scripts that convert logos.</sub>

+Now you can either:
+- Quick use:
-- Connect Pinecil in DFU if you haven't already
+  1. Connect Pinecil in DFU if you haven't already
-- Run utility
+  2. Run make_and_flash_logo
-  - If the utility can't find the logo.png, it will ask you to provide the path/filename of the logo
+  3. Go through initial setup if you haven't already
+  4. (Provide path of the logo if asked) and wait for it to convert
-- If no errors, your Pinecil will now show your custom logo on boot!
+  5. If no errors, your Pinecil will now show your custom logo on boot!

+- Read the INSTRUCTION to know the full capabilities and features
+  1. This is what I recommend, it has extra notes and stuff in it.

 ### Included scripts
 - (**Recommended**) make_and_flash_logo script